 All nesting attempts occurred on the sparsely vegetated, mechanically cleared portion of the site, with light-colored sand-shell substrate (Figure 2 and Appendix C).
 Late spring rainfall resulted in significant vegetative cover in portions of the site.
 The majority of nests were located in the central western half of the site with the densest nesting in the southwest portion of this concentration of nests.
 Other nests were established radiating from this primary concentration of nests, with a secondary scattering of nests extending to the east.
 The advantages of group defense and/or adherence and the influence of colony formation/nest-site selection factors on nest distribution patterns within a colony have been previously demonstrated (Coulson 1968, Siegal-Causey and Hunt 1986, Patton and Foster 1984).
+Gaps in nesting between dense clusters of nests in the western site corresponded with dense cover of invasive Bermuda grass that has increased on the site in recent years.

-Least tern nest distribution at D Street Fill in 2017.
+Least tern nest distribution at D Street Fill in 2018.

-This season, 18 nests were established farther east in the site than most nests in past years.
-Reasons for this expansion in nest distribution are speculative, but likely include vegetation reducing the area available for nesting elsewhere on the site, predator disturbance in the main colony nest cluster, and proximity to the restored tidal channel along the northeast edge of the site with its increased prey availability.
+This season, 11 nests were established farther east in the site than most nests in past years.
+Reasons for this expansion in nest distribution are speculative, but likely include vegetation reducing the area available for nesting elsewhere on the site, predator disturbance in the main colony nest cluster, and proximity to the restored tidal channels along the north northeast and east southeast edges of the site with their increased prey availability.
 Although most nests each year have been focused in the central western site, terns and plovers regularly nested farther east when the site had significantly more open area and less peripheral vegetation in the 1980s.

-Appendix D lists nest numbers and distribution for the site over the past ten years.
-Generally each season the site is cleared so that 30 m wide grid rows numbered 1 through 24 are established west to east on the site, although clearing in some years has not extended beyond row 19 (see Figure 2).
+Appendix D lists nest numbers and distribution for the site over the past 20 years.
+Generally each season the site is cleared so that 30 m wide grid rows numbered 1 through 24 are established west to east on the site, although clearing in some years has not extended beyond row 18 (see Figure 2).
 From 1997 through 2003, no nests were documented east of grid row 12.
 Three nests were established in rows 13 and 14 in 2004, and one nest was in row 13 in 2005.
 Since 2006, eight to 20 nests have been established each season in rows 13 through 20.
-Each year at least since 1997 this area has been cleared of vegetation, except in 2005 when miscommunication resulted in the eastern portion of the site not being disked.
+Each year from 1997 through 2015 this area had been cleared of vegetation, except in 2005 when miscommunication resulted in the eastern portion of the site not being cleared.
 In 2003, a portion of the northeastern fill north of rows 18 through 24 was excavated for saltmarsh and tidal channel restoration.
 In 2011, prior to the breeding season, a portion of the northwestern fill, grid rows 1 through 10, A through E, was excavated for the L-ditch mitigation project.
-Terns have been observed foraging in the channels of both these mitigation areas and roosting with their fledglings on adjacent shoreline.
-A portion of the southeastern fill southeast of row 18 was excavated prior to the 2016 season as a component of an San Diego Gas and Electric wetland mitigation project.
-Terns were not observed using the newly excavated channels in the southeastern portion of the site this season, but are likely to in the future.
+A portion of the southeastern fill southeast of row 18 was excavated prior to the 2016 season as a component of a San Diego Gas and Electric wetland mitigation project (and the site east of grid row 18 not cleared of vegetation to minimize spreading invasive pepperweed).
+Terns have been observed foraging in the channels of each of these mitigation areas.
+No on-ground activity has been observed to date in the southeastern project area, but adults roost with their fledglings on the slope and shoreline of the northwestern project area.